cheenwe/cheenwe.github.io/_posts/study/english/the_first_twenty_hours.md

 And all of your priorities change immediately.  //priorities : 优先 So fast that it makes it really difficult to process sometimes.
 Now, you also have to learn a tremendous amount about being a parent. //tremendous: 极大的 like, for example, how to dress your child.
 (Laughter)
 This was new to me.
-This is an actual outfit, //装备
-I thought this was a good idea.
-And even Lela knows
-that it's not a good idea.
-(Laughter)
-So there is so much to learn and so much craziness all at once.
-And to add to the craziness,
-Kelsey and I both work from home, e're entrepreneurs, we run our own businesses.
-So, Kelsey develops courses
-online for yoga teachers.
+This is an actual outfit, I thought this was a good idea.//装备 And even Lela knows that it's not a good idea.
+(Laughter) So there is so much to learn and so much craziness all at once.//疯狂 And to add to the craziness, Kelsey and I both work from home, we're entrepreneurs, we run our own businesses.//企业家 So, Kelsey develops courses online for yoga teachers.
 I'm an author.
 And so, I'm working from home,
 Kelsey's working from home.
-We have an infant
-and we're trying to make sure
-that everything gets done
-that needs done.
+We have an infant and we're trying to make sure that everything gets done that needs done.
 And life is really, really busy.
-And a couple of weeks
-into this amazing experience,
-when the sleep deprivation
-really kicked in,
-like around week eight,
+And a couple of weeks into this amazing experience, when the sleep deprivation really kicked in, //sleep deprivation睡眠剥夺 like around week eight,
 I had this thought,
-and it was the same thought
-that parents across the ages,
-internationally,
-everybody has had this thought, which is:
+and it was the same thought that parents across the ages, internationally, everybody has had this thought, which is:
-I am never going to have
-free time ever again.
+I am never going to have free time ever again.
 (Laughter)
 Somebody said it's true.
 It's not exactly true,
 but it feels really, really true in that moment.
-And this was really
-disconcerning to me,
-because one of the things that I enjoy more than anything else is learning new things.
+And this was really disconcerning to me, because one of the things that I enjoy more than anything else is learning new things.
 Getting curious about something and diving in and fiddling around and learning through trial and error.
 And eventually becoming pretty good at something.
 And without this free time,
-I didn't know how I was ever
-going to do that ever again.
+I didn't know how I was ever going to do that ever again.
 And so, I'm a big geek,
 I want to keep learning things,
 I want to keep growing.